mehedi-imun/Layer-4-Load-Balancing-Node.js-servers-with-Nginx/README.md

-# Node.js Layer 4 Load Balancer Lab
+# Node.js Layer 4 Load Balancer

 This repository demonstrates a **Layer 4 TCP load-balanced Node.js environment** using Nginx and MySQL in Docker.
 The setup consists of: